Download the daily routes and rest stops map here* (2.4 MB).

 With the proliferation of devices available it is impossible to list all the device-file options.
 Check the instructions that came with your GPS to see which route file type works best in your device.

 • FIT files work with most modern Garmin devices.
-Similar to TCX files.

 Setting the Routing Mode